 - MikroTik CRS309-1G-8S+IN – 10 Gb network switch

-All the above are running 24 hours a day, 7 days a week, 52 weeks a year and the average power consumption varies between 50 and 55 watts depending on load of the Gigabit PC.
+All the above are running 24 hours a day, 7 days a week, 52 weeks a year, and the average power consumption varies between 50 and 55 watts depending on the load of the Gigabit PC.

-We only run the docker images between 7am and 11pm and this adds approximately 1-2 watts to the baseline power consumption.
+We only run the docker images between 7 am and 11 pm, adding approximately 1-2 watts to the baseline power consumption.